Secret Management

 Secret naming conventions

-Creating Secrets via UI
+Creating secrets via UI

-Creating Secrets via CLI
+Creating secrets via CLI

 qwak secrets set --name <aws-api-key> --value <the_value_of_the_key>